rblis/css-movie-query/README.md

    **NOTE:** You can omit the quotes around a value if it doesn't contain spaces

-2. To search for movies with actor `'Brad Pitt'` and find out statics about his movies by year
+2. To search for movies with actor `'Brad Pitt'` and find out statistics about his movies grouped by year

    ```bash
    python movie_query.py --actor 'Brad Pitt' --insights 'year'